jeffboichuk/ice-marketing/course-outline-and-midterm-launch.md

 marketing, a discipline that at its core is about information processing and decision making to optimize the triple bottom line
-- To learn how you can focus on work that is grand, novel, curiosity-inducing, broad in scope, and actionable to give the projects you dedicate time to and your career momentum out of the gate
+- To learn how you can focus on work that is grand, novel, curiosity-inducing, broad in scope, and actionable to give both the projects you dedicate time to and your career momentum out of the gate
 - To enhance the degree to which you are prepared to leverage business case studies to (a) simulate the experience of decision making and (b) sharpen your critical thinking skills